-This indicator is benchmarked at the 95th percentile based on 2014-2015 data (90.9%).
+This indicator will be benchmarked at the 95th percentile based on 2016-2017 data.

-ETB 7: Percent of graduates earning 3 or more high school credits in the same world language
+High School ETB 6: Percent of graduates earning 3 or more high school credits in the same world language

 Seven years of SR course history data (current year and 6 prior years) will be utilized for this calculation.
 The denominator value is the count of graduates (early, on-time, 5-year +) earning a regular high school diploma (G).
 The numerator value is the count of graduates (early, on-time, 5-year +) earning a regular high school diploma (G) and 3 or more credits in the same world language.
 Using the World Language data file found on the portal CCRPI report, set the following filters: